DragonMinded/netboot/homebrew/README.md

 For convenience, libnaomi and the examples will all be built if you run `make` in the `homebrew/` directory.
 Note that by default, there are no 3rd party libraries installed and thus libnaomi support for things like freetype is disabled.
 To enable them, first run `make 3rdparty` in the `homebrew/` directory which will fetch, configure, make and install all of the 3rd party libraries.
 Then, run `make clean` and then re-run `make` at the top level.

+For ease of tracking down program bugs, an exception handler is present which prints out the system registers, stack address and PC.
+For further convenience, debugging information is left in an elf file that resides in the build/ directory of an example you might be building.
+To locate the offending line of code when an exception is displayed, you can run `sh4-linux-gnu-addr2line --exe=build/naomi.elf <displayed PC address>` and the function and line of code will be displayed for you.

 If you are looking for a great resource for programming, the first thing I would recommend is https://github.com/Kochise/dreamcast-docs which is mostly relevant to the Naomi.
 For memory maps and general low-level stuff, Mame's https://github.com/mamedev/mame/blob/master/src/mame/drivers/naomi.cpp is extremely valuable.

 TODOs
 =====
  - Figure out why audio doesn't play in ARM code, get a working sound example published.
  - Verify G1 functionality, add functionality for DMA from cartridge space.
- - Fill out more of the TODOs in system.c to add functionality such as a ROMFS and debug console.
+ - Fill out more of the TODOs in system.c to add functionality such as a ROMFS.
- - Get libgcc/newlib compiled with threads enabled, publish a multi-threading example.
  - Use PowerVR accelerated texture commands instead of raw framebuffer.